SfTI-Robotics/SfTI-Robotics.github.io/Tensorflow.md

 ### Variable scope
 `tf.variable_scope` creates namespace for both variables and operators in the default graph.
+Variable scopes allow you to control variable reuse when calling functions which implicitly create and use variables.
+They also allow you to name your variables in a hierarchical and understandable way.
 ```
 with tf.variable_scope("my_scope"):
     v1 = tf.get_variable("var1", [1], dtype=tf.float32)